How the Trump-Sessions connection fell apart

-(CNN)Playing pundit again on Monday morning, President Donald Trump delivered a bleak assessment of Attorney General Jeff Sessions' standing in his administration.
+(CNN)Playing pundit on Wednesday morning, President Donald Trump again delivered a bleak assessment of Attorney General Jeff Sessions' job performance.

-Calling up the old reporter's cliché, he diagnosed Sessions as "beleaguered," an odd fit of meta-messaging to the country and the "A.G.," who also happened to be the first US senator to back Trump's candidacy.
+"Why," Trump asked in a tweet, "is A.G.
+Jeff Sessions asking the Inspector General to investigate potentially massive FISA abuse"?
+He then rags on the IG, dismissing his power, suggesting (incorrectly) he's "an Obama guy," before throwing his hands up and declaring the whole thing, "DISGRACEFUL!"

-There is no clear science, or art, to measuring this President's relationships with subordinates outside his innermost circle of familial relations.
-The pursuit is more of a hybrid, like polling -- you take the available information, weigh it according to a certain set of studied assumptions, then hope reality lands within the margin of error.
+The very public rebuke was less a shock -- Trump routinely jabs Sessions -- as a surprise, considering what White House press secretary Sarah Sanders said, less than 24 hours earlier, about the attorney general's move.

 The Bannon connection

-As unlikely as their alliance might appear on its face, the New York real estate mogul and prosecutor-turned-senator from Dixie have one thing very much in common: Steve Bannon.
+As unlikely as their alliance might appear on its face, the New York real estate mogul and prosecutor-turned-senator from Dixie had one thing very much in common: Steve Bannon.

-Before coming aboard Trump's campaign as its CEO last summer, Bannon ran Breitbart News and there he developed a rapport with Sessions, a recurring guest on his radio show.
+Before coming aboard Trump's campaign as its CEO in the summer of 2016, Bannon ran Breitbart News, where there he developed a rapport with Sessions, a recurring guest on his radio show.
 Two days before Sessions formally endorsed Trump, he was on the air with Bannon, talking up a "movement" that sounded a whole lot like how Bannon viewed Trump's candidacy.

 Then, on Feb.
 28, 2016, Sessions took the plunge.